Laatste update: 20 mei 2026

 • The device no longer receives updates

-• Important apps no longer working
+• Important apps no longer work

 • Repair costs are higher than the residual value